count/hackathons/Music/Hackathon/README 2.md

 # The Prizes 🏆:

-- The crowd will vote on the top project, and there will be a prize for the best planned project!
+- 1. People's Choice: The crowd will vote on the top project
+- 2. Host's Choice: We'll pick our favourite project too ;)

 # Stay in touch!🤙: